fehmi/simply.js/docs/plugins.md

 ## emoji

-The default is to support parsing emoji.
-For example `:100:` will be parsed to :100:.
-But it is not precise because there is no matching non-emoji string.
-If you need to correctly parse the emoji string, you need install this plugin.
+By default, emoji parsing is supported (e.g., `:100:` will be parsed to :100:).
+However, this is not precise as there might be no matching non-emoji string.
+If you need to correctly parse emoji strings, you must install this plugin.

 ```html
 <script src="//cdn.jsdelivr.net/npm/docsify/lib/plugins/emoji.min.js"></script>